Heart of the North Rodeo

-The Heart of the North Rodeo is located in Spooner, Wisconsin.
-The Rodeo takes place the first full weekend in July every year since 1954, except 2020.
-Spooner Rodeo fans will always see a different act every night, as each rodeo is never the same.
-Fans from all over come to watch the professional cowboys and cowgirls compete in the 7 main events of rodeo, and even some up and coming little cowboys and cowgirls.
+The Heart of the North Rodeo is located in Spooner, Wisconsin, United States.
+The rodeo takes place the first full weekend in July every year since 1954, except 2020.
+It is sanctioned by the Professional Rodeo Cowboys Association (PRCA).
+Fans from all over come to watch the professional cowboys and cowgirls compete in the seven main events of rodeo, and even some up-and-coming little cowboys and cowgirls.

 Barnes PRCA Rodeo Stock Company

 The Barnes PRCA Rodeo Stock Company has brought the top stock to the Spooner Rodeo since it began in 1954.
-This family-run business was started and ran by the Bob Barnes, who has died in 2013.
-Each year Barnes’ stock participates in rodeos all over the United States.
+This family-run business was started and ran by Bob Barnes, who died in 2013.
+Each year, Barnes stock participates in rodeos all over the United States.
 It is the longest running rodeo company in the United States.
-Bob Barnes was named Stock Contractor of the Year in 1984.
+Bob Barnes was named PRCA Stock Contractor of the Year in 1984.
 He was inducted into the Pro Rodeo Hall of Fame in 1994.
-Every year Barnes stock performs at the highest level at professional rodeos across the country.
+Every year, Barnes stock performs at the highest level of professional rodeos across the country.